Full 2014 Mercedes-Benz CLA-Class Review

 Powertrains and Performance

 The 2014 Mercedes-Benz CLA250 is powered by a turbocharged 2.0-liter four-cylinder that produces 208 hp and 258 pound-feet of torque.
 A seven-speed automated manual transmission (with shift paddles) routes power to the front wheels, but all-wheel drive is available on the CLA250 4Matic.
-A front-drive CLA250 takes 6.7 seconds to accelerate from zero to 60 mph, according to Mercedes.
+In Edmunds testing, a CLA250 accelerated from zero to 60 mph in a brisk 6.4 seconds.

 The CLA45 AMG has an upgraded version of this 2.0-liter engine that features a twin-scroll turbocharger and fortified internal components.
 The result is an amazing 355 hp and 332 lb-ft.
-A quicker-shifting version of the seven-speed transmission drives all four wheels through the 4Matic AWD system.
+A quicker-shifting version of the seven-speed transmission drives all four wheels.
 Launch control is also included.
-The CLA45 AMG will accelerate from zero to 60 mph in a claimed 4.5 seconds.
+At the Edmunds test track, the CLA45 AMG accelerated from zero to 60 mph in a scant 4.7 seconds, making it one of the quickest compact sedans available.

-Both the CLA250 and CLA45 AMG feature an automatic stop-start function that turns off the engine when the car stops to save fuel.
+Both the CLA250 and CLA45 AMG feature an automatic stop-start function that, if engaged, turns off the engine when the car stops to save fuel.

 The 2014 Mercedes-Benz CLA-Class comes standard with stability and traction control, antilock brakes, a driver knee airbag, front seat side thorax airbags, front seat side pelvic airbags and full-length side curtain airbags.
 The CLA45 AMG has a three-mode stability control system that allows drivers to tailor the level of intervention.